Andrea Pitter Campbell, Fashion Design ’11, winner of Amazon’s million-dollar fashion competition, infuses her designs with happiness

 Late in the second season of the Amazon fashion-design competition series Making the Cut, the three finalists had to design a pop-up concept store for their brand—and create eight new looks to put inside it.

 The idea of constructing eight new outfits in a matter of days would send most designers into a panic.
-Yet Andrea Pitter, Fashion Design ’11, barely broke a sweat.
+Yet Andrea Pitter barely broke a sweat.
 She whipped up piece after killer piece at a breakneck pace with astonishing poise, leaving her peers gobsmacked.

 “I had no choice!” the Brooklyn-based designer behind Pantora Bridal says when asked how she managed such grace under pressure.
 “So much of how I was able to maneuver on the show is because I’ve had the experience of not having enough,” Pitter explains.
 As a Black woman, the daughter of immigrants with no connections to the fashion industry, “I’ve had to be really resourceful.”

 Pitter initially had no interest in being on a reality show, but after receiving three emails from three separate people urging her to apply to Making the Cut, she decided to look into it.
-She was impressed that the show focused on already established independent designers, and came with a $1 million-dollar prize along with feedback from Heidi Klum and fashion mentor Tim Gunn, Project Runway.
+She was impressed that the show focused on already established independent designers, and came with a $1 million-dollar prize along with feedback from Heidi Klum and fashion mentor Tim Gunn, who both left Project Runway to develop the Amazon show.

 “I was like, ‘The worst that can happen is that you might win,’” she recalls with a laugh.

 In August, Pitter indeed won Making the Cut: Season 2, earning her the million dollars, a mentorship and an exclusive Pantora ready-to-wear line at Amazon Fashion.
-From the first challenge to her triumphant final collection, Pitter consistently sent out exuberant clothes that celebrated women of all sizes: a camel bathrobe coat with tons of swagger, a sexy denim skirt with cutouts and a matching bubble jacket, a sizzling geometric-print one-piece swimsuit worn by a curvy model.
+From the first challenge to her triumphant final collection, Pitter consistently sent out exuberant clothes that celebrated women of all sizes: a camel bathrobe coat with tons of swagger, a sexy denim skirt with cutouts and a matching bubble jacket, a sizzling geometric-print one-piece swimsuit.
 The judges were particularly wowed by her bridal look, a feathery halter top paired with a full white ball skirt, cast off on the runway to reveal a feathered jumpsuit.

 “I want to create clothing that people find joy in but also aren’t intimidated by,” Pitter says.
 “I remember growing up and having our dress-up clothes, and I was like, ‘Why are we waiting for something special to happen to get dressed?’
 I want to feel like waking up is enough to celebrate.”